 - Your baby may have fluid or a temporary blockage in their ear after the birth.
 This is very common and will pass with time

-Most babies are found to have no hearing loss after the second screening test but it is still important that your baby has the second screen.
-This is because babies who have a hearing loss will usually react to some sounds.
-If your baby does have a hearing loss it is important to find out as soon as possible.
-The second screening test may be the same as the first screening test, the Automated Otoacoustic Emission (AOAE) screening test.
-Your baby may also have another type of screening test.
-This is known as the Automated Auditory Brainstem Response (AABR) screening test.
+Most babies are found to have no hearing loss after the second screening test but it is still important that your baby has this screen.
+This second screen is known as the Automated Auditory Brainstem Response (AABR) screening test.
 This involves three small sensors being placed on your baby’s forehead, neck and shoulder.
-Soft headphones, specially made for babies, are placed over your baby’s ears and a series of clicking sounds are played.
+Then, some soft headphones that are specially made for babies, are placed over your baby’s ears and a series of clicking sounds are played.

 The hearing screening equipment tells us how well your baby’s ears respond to sound.
 The AOAE screening test takes a few minutes, whereas the AABR screening test can take between five and 30 minutes.
-You can stay with your baby while the screening test is done.
+You can stay with your baby while the screening tests are done.

-Why has my baby been referred for an appointment at the local audiology or medical physics clinic?
+Why has my baby been referred for an appointment at the audiology clinic?

-If the second screening test does not show a clear response from one or both of your baby’s ears you will be referred to your local audiology department (at Boston) or medical physics department (at Lincoln).
+If the second screening test does not show a clear response from one or both of your baby’s ears you will be referred to your local Audiology department.
 They will carry out special tests to measure your baby’s hearing.

 Again, this often happens and does not necessarily mean your baby has a hearing loss.
 There may be a number of other reasons why the second screen could not get a clear response from one or both of your baby’s ears.
-Further tests by an audiologist will give you better information about your baby’s hearing.
-You will be given a leaflet to read explaining ‘Your Baby’s Visit to the Audiology Clinic’ for more information.
+Further tests by an Audiologist will give you better information about your baby’s hearing.